-Applications are accepted throughout the year, and successful applicants officially join the Executive at our Annual General Meeting.
-Apply by May 31, 2013 to join next year’s Board.
+Applications are accepted from January to May, and successful applicants officially join the Executive at our Annual General Meeting in the fall.

 Please email us at firstname.lastname@example.org if you have any questions.

-This volunteer board is made up of TESL Toronto members from diverse educational sectors with a wide range of skills and experience.
-Guided by TESL Toronto’s mandate, the board serves its membership through various activities, including:
+This team is made up of TESL Toronto members from diverse educational sectors with a wide range of skills and experience.
+Guided by TESL Toronto’s mandate, it serves its membership through various activities, including: